moggieuk/Happy-Hare/doc/hardware_config.md

 extra_endstop_names: mmu_ext_touch, my_test_endstop
 ```

-Defines two endstops, the first is a virtual "touch" one leveraging stallguard and the second an example of a test switch.
+Defines two (non-default) endstops, the first is a virtual "touch" one leveraging stallguard and the second an example of a test switch.

 > **Note** If equipped with a toolhead sensor, endstops for gear stepper and extruder stepper will automatically be created with the name `mmu_toolhead`

 Ok, so you can define lots of endstops.
 Why? and what next...
 Let's discuss syncing and homing moves first and then bring it all together with an example.

 ### Stepper syncing
-Any stepper defined with `[manual_extruder_stepper]` not only inherits multiple endstops but also can act as an extruder stepper or a manual stepper.
+Any stepper defined with `[manual_extruder_stepper]` not only inherits multiple endstops but also can act as both an extruder stepper or a manual stepper.
 This dual personality allows its motion queue to be synced with other extruder steppers or, but manipulated manually in the same way as a Klipper manual\_stepper can be.

 Happy have provides two test moves commands `MMU_TEST_MOVE`, `MMU_TEST_HOMING_MOVE` (and two similar commands designed for embedded gcode use).
 For example: